yousefelassal/quote-cron/README.md

 > Sports do not build character.
 They reveal it.

 > For everything that lives is holy, life delights in life.

+> Myths which are believed in tend to become true.